expload/pravda/doc/pravda-node.md

 `pravda-node` is a consensus engine based on Tendermint.
-It is also a CLI to run single node.

 pravda-node uses Tendermint to handle low level blockchain operations and P2P networking.
 It depends on our implementation of Tendermint's ABCI server.